DengFR/CDR/README.md

    - step 3: Download [GitHub Desktop](https://central.github.com/deployments/desktop/desktop/latest/win32) and [Visual Studio Code](https://code.visualstudio.com/), install it.
    - step 4: open VScode and install the following plugin: Latex Workshop, Latex Language support.
    - step 5: open GitHub Desktop and clone the repository to the locol, make your changes and commit to corresponding branch.

+2. use latex template:
+   - step 1: Open file folder(The repository) on VScode, choose the .tex file and open it.
+   - step 2: use *ctrl+alt+b* to compiled the code, use *ctrl+alt+v* to preview thd pdf file, use *ctrl+alt+left-click* to reverse positioning to code from pdf file.
+   - step 3: commit to corresponding branch.
 ---------------------------------------------------